b4sh1ng/b4sh1ng/README.md

 - 👋 Hi, I’m @b4sh1ng and 27 years old, from Germany.
-- 👀 I’m interested in 3D-Printing,Games...
-- 🌱 I’m currently learning(beginning) CS and C#.
-- 💞️
-- 📫 How to reach me ...

 <!---
 b4sh1ng/b4sh1ng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.